- Overview

 - diagnosis and specialist support

-Northamptonshire Carers and the Alzheimer's Society are the central points of contact for dementia care advice in the North Northamptonshire area.
+Northamptonshire Carers and the Alzheimer's Society are the central points of contact for dementia care advice in the Northamptonshire area.

 The Dementia Action Alliance brings together organisations across England committed to transforming the lives of people with dementia and their carers.